 - Physical machines backup jobs created by Veeam Agents (Windows, Linux, Mac, AIX, Solaris) and backup copy jobs created by Veeam Backup & Replication

 - Nutanix AHV VM backup jobs and backup copy jobs created by Veeam Backup for Nutanix AHV

 - RHV VM backup jobs and backup copy jobs created by Veeam Backup for Red Hat Virtualization

-You can store backup files and backup copy files of NAS backup jobs, transaction log backup jobs, RMAN/SAP HANA/SAP on Oracle backups jobs in a hardened repository with immutability, but these files will not be immutable.
+You can store backup files and backup copy files of NAS backup jobs, transaction log backup jobs, RMAN, SAP HANA, SAP on Oracle backups jobs in the hardened repository with immutability, but these files will not be immutable.